Standalone Financial Advice

 7IM – Security of Assets

-Further details on the security of assets for the respective platforms can be provided upon request.
+Further detail on the security of assets for the respective platforms can be provided upon request.

-B&G is an independent, owner-managed business that was established in 2019.
-B&G has no debt and a strong balance sheet and liquidity position.
-The UK Investment Firms Prudential Regime (IFPR) came into force on 1st January 2022, and B&G is classed as a MIFIDPRU Investment Firm.
+B&G is an independent, owner managed business which was established in 2019.
+B&G does not carry any debt and has a strong balance sheet and liquidity position.
+The UK Investment Firms Prudential Regime (IFPR) came into force on 1st January 2022 and B&G is classed as a MIFIDPRU Investment Firm.
 As a MIFIDPRU investment firm, B&G’s own funds requirements will be the highest of:

 Our compliance consultants are threesixty Services LLP.
 Threesixty delivers support and compliance services to over 950 directly regulated IFA practices, including over 100 discretionary investment management firms, equating to over 10,000 registered individuals.
 Their experts provide an unparalleled understanding of the issues impacting discretionary management firms, and their service ensures our in-house compliance resource gets the help, expertise and external opinion it needs.